 Course Overview.
-History has shown that hitting greens is the key statistic at the 7,319 yard par 72 Emirates Golf Club - once on board, the putting surfaces are pretty flat and reasonably speedy Bermuda measuring 12-13 on the stimpmeter.
+History has shown that hitting greens is the key statistic at the 7,328 yard par 72 Emirates Golf Club - once on board, the putting surfaces are pretty flat and reasonably speedy Bermuda measuring 12-13 on the stimpmeter.
 Length off the tee isn't a massive advantage here as many holes require a shaped shot to navigate around the numerous doglegs - shaping the ball both ways is a great asset to have here.
 The course is always presented in perfect condition and the greens are amongst the best on Tour.
-The expectation is for gusts up to 50 km/h on Thursday which may well dampen scores on day 1, however this is still an event where a decent number of birdies are required in order to be competitive.
+The back nine, whilst longer thanks the front nine, plays far easier with three mid-length par 5s in play, the short par-4 17th and the shortest of the par 3s at the 11th.

 Tournament Stats.
 We've published some key player statistics for this week's Dubai Desert Classic that will help to shape a view on players who traditionally play well at this event: Current Form | Tournament Form | First Round Leader Stats | Top 20 Finishes.

 Predictor Model.
 Our published Predictor Model is available here.
 As always you can build your own model using the variables available.

 DraftKings Predictor Model: For those of you who play DraftKings there's now a dedicated predictor model available here.